lee2sman/everyday/README.md

 different version of 89. playable. not a game but a good roamer.
 91
 poster grid. posters generated with printwobbler, new version of 84. saved, presented on screen with version of 83's starter code.
+92
+remake 51 w/ file input option. a demake of the floor of messlife.